Weekend for Rivers 2015

 River Celebration Awards and Party

-Join your friends at the Georgia River Network’s Weekend For Rivers Party on Saturday, September 19th at 7pm at The Chattahoochee Nature Center in Roswell for dinner by D.B.A BBQ, beer and wine, music by our DJ, our famous Paddle GA Port-Potty-Auction and River Celebration Awards.
+Join your friends at the Georgia River Network’s Weekend For Rivers Party on Saturday, September 19th at 7 P.M. at The Chattahoochee Nature Center in Roswell for catering by D.B.A Barbecue, beer and wine, music by our DJ, our famous Paddle GA Port-Potty-Auction, and River Celebration Awards.
+Lunch on Sunday, Saturday September 20th is also catered by D.B.A.
+Barbecue.

 To buy tickets for the party, click HERE.
 The party ticket is included in the full Weekend for Rivers registration.